Covid-19: No plans for more restrictions in NI before Christmas, says O'Neill

 "Those engaged in disinformation are shameful, it's causing confusion," she said.

-She was speaking outside the Mater Hospital in north Belfast, where she had met representatives from the Royal College of Surgeons.
+She was speaking outside the Mater Hospital in north Belfast on Friday after a meeting with representatives from the Royal College of Surgeons.

 Ms O'Neill responded to concern about possible changes to Covid restrictions in the Republic of Ireland, saying she believed there had not been enough "all-island coordination" during the pandemic.